pavel-maltsev/IBM-Cloud-Pak-for-Data/CP4D Generic/Deployment of Product Master/Product_Master_Deployment.md

 # Verification of instance

-Check if Product Master pods are all Running at 1/1 configuration or some may be Complete
+Check if Product Master pods are all Running at 1/1 configuration.

 ```
 oc get pods |grep productmaster